rtayek/play/readme.txt

 maybe make dates start a the beginning of the year.

-looks like it may be working with date and indices ranges!
+added  timePeriodIndices. seems to work with both with date and indices time periods!